 “All of these things develop a mindset that is resilient to the stressors in life that can make us anxious,” says Cummings.
 “We can get anxious because things don’t go our way, because people can be cruel to each other, and because it’s a struggle sometimes.
 But through the practice of yoga, meditation, and therapy, you can make your mind an ally.”

-Whether you’re looking for help with anxiety and depression or you’ve got a case of the holiday blues, try these yoga poses to help you decompress:
+If you’re looking for help with anxiety and depression, try these yoga poses to help you decompress:

 Benefits: Stretches the torso and neck, gently massages the spine